-Button Meaning ≡ Displays a sub menu with the following items.
-Save log file Opens the HTML page in a new web browser window or tab.
+Button Meaning Save log file Opens the HTML page in a new web browser window or tab.
 You can save the HTML page on your PC using the appropriate web bowser command.
 Delete log file Removes the logged events from the log file.